liangzheng816/OfficeDocs-SharePoint/migration/mm-with-cba.md

 In the Microsoft Entra admin center, go to **Application > App registrations** and select 'MigApp' from the **All applications** tab.

-Next, grant the necessary API permissions under **API Permissions** page.
+Next, grant the necessary API permissions on the **API Permissions** page.

-To limit 'MigApp' to move content into specific SharePoint sites, grant 'Sites.Selected' permission under the SharePoint and Microsoft Graph API.
+To limit 'MigApp' to move content into specific SharePoint sites, grant the 'Sites.Selected' permission under the SharePoint and Microsoft Graph API.

 - SharePoint API:
    - 'Sites.Selected': Required for REST and CSOM (Client-Side Object Model) calls.